rolandyuwy/tp/docs/UserGuide.md

 **Format:** `find [d/DESCRIPTION [MORE_DESCRIPTIONS]...] [e/EXPIRY DATE] [p/PRIORITY] [t/TAG]...`

-* You must specify at least one parameter for this command to be valid.
 * The search is case-insensitive (e.g `fish` will match `Fish`).
 * Only full words in description will be matched (e.g. `fis` will not match `fish`).
 * Food items with description matching at least one keyword (i.e `OR` search) will be returned (e.g. `fish` will return `Fish Cake`, `Tuna Fish`).